-Of course, when you are eating Paleo, you’re probably going to cook a lot more and eat more of your meals at home, but it is possible to enjoy the occasional treat, such as a night out with friends.
+Of course, when you are eating Paleo, you’re going to cook a lot more and eat more of your meals at home.
+Still, it is possible to enjoy the occasional treat, like dining out with friends.

 Many chicken and beef dishes come covered in various, potentially unidentified sauces, and they are likely not Paleo-friendly.

 You can replace the common, potato-based sides (mashed potatoes, French fries, baked potatoes, and the list goes on), with extra vegetables.
 Just make sure your vegetables, like your meat, aren’t covered in sauce.
 If you can’t get extra vegetables that are in line with your Paleo diet, just leave them off altogether.

-Sauces for seafood are almost always creamy, dairy-based, and definitely not Paleo.
+Sauces for seafood are almost always creamy, dairy-based, and not Paleo.
 Seafood also often comes in deep-fried form, so be sure you specify your cooking desired cooking method (grilled, seared, baked, sautéed).

 You can order dishes such as tacos or fajitas, without the tortilla, and enjoy all the meat or seafood and veggies.
-Guacamole and pico de gallo also generally work well for followers of the Paleo diet.
+Guacamole and pico de gallo also generally work well if you’re on the Paleo diet.
 When ordering at a Mexican restaurant, it might be best to ask your server to leave off the tortillas entirely, to avoid the temptation of having them lying on your plate.